jatupan1989/boomjum1989/The-matrix-toolbar.md

 Force a reload the web page.
 - The web page will reload if needed when you close the popup menu, but you can force a reload while the popup menu is opened in order to see the effects of your changes.

+### Rule manager, Statistics, Settings, etc.

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-8.png)

+Last button is to bring up more options, which are explained below.